 This page lists current EPAR faculty and research assistants and is updated periodically.
 To see former EPAR members, visit EPAR Alums.

 C. Leigh Anderson EPAR Principal Investigator - email@example.com

 Leigh Anderson joined the Evans School faculty in 1997.
 Her current research focuses on rural poverty and agriculture, and how market and policy institutions affect individual decision-making.
 Professor Anderson founded EPAR in 2008, and continues to direct its work which focuses on agricultural measurement and evaluation, small-scale producers in sub-Saharan Africa and South Asia, and risk and inclusion.
 Anderson also serves as the Marc Lindenberg Professor for Humanitarian Action, International Development, and Global Citizenship and teaches courses in economics, statistics, and international development.
 Anderson holds a PhD in Economics from the University of Washington.

-Didier Alia Lead Data & Analytics - firstname.lastname@example.org
+Didier Alia Lead LSMS-ISA and Data & Analytics - firstname.lastname@example.org

 Didier Alia joined EPAR as a Research Associate in September 2017.
 His research interests are in International Development with a particular focus on Input Intensification and the Transformation of African Agriculture and Rural Spaces.
 He also has keen interests in Urbanization, Health, and Trade and their implications for development.
 He received his PhD in Agricultural Economics from the University of Kentucky, and also holds a BSc and a MSc in Mathematics from the University of Abomey-Calavi in Benin and a Statistician-Economist Engineer Diploma (MSc) from the Sub-Regional Institute of Statistics and Applied Economics in Cameroon.